blancavazquez/CardioSeries/readme.md

-## CardioSeries: multivariate time series forecasting model
+## CardioSeries: a model for predicting multivariate time series

-This repository contains the code for generating of EHR synthetics based on dilated causal convolutional neural networks.
+This repository contains the code for early prediction of clinical behavior based on dilated causal convolutional neural networks.

 ## Brief introduction
 This repository is organized as follows:
+* sql_scripts:
+* forecasting
+* analysis
+*